-The School District of Beloit will offer routine vision screening for all 3rd grade students.
+The School District of Beloit will offer routine vision screening for all kindergarten and 3rd grade students unless it poses a health risk such as during a pandemic.
 A staff member or a parent/guardian may refer a student at all grade levels for suspected vision and/or hearing screening problems.
 All students referred for an initial special education evaluation will receive a vision/hearing screening.
 Parents are contacted for failed screenings.
 Please contact the building school nurse for questions regarding vision/hearing screening procedures at school.